jmcnamara/XlsxWriter/dev/docs/source/tutorial02.rst

 XlsxWriter module.

 This presented the data that we wanted but it looked a little bare.
-In order to make it a little clearer to understand we would like to add some simple formatting, like this:
+In order to make it clearer we would like to add some simple formatting, like this:

 .. image:: _static/tutorial02.png